fbraza/DamageDetect/README.md

   --help                Show this message and exit.
 ```

+- **Preparing data for YOLO**

+To get the data ready for YOLO run the `app.py transform & prepare` command subsequently.
+One thing to be careful with is that each time you launch this command you actually modify the augmented dataset & the shuffling of the training and testing sets.
+Keep your gitflow & dvcflow practices sharp to track any changes of the data and relate them to the ongoing experiment.

+- **Training with YOLO**

-To launch a new training with yolov4, prepare your data accoridngly (cloning the repository, getting the data with dvc and run the transform and prepare commands from our CLI app).
+To launch a new training with YOLOv4, prepare your data accordingly (cloning the repository, getting the data with `dvc` and run the `transform` and `prepare` commands from our CLI app).
 Then move the content of the `data/yol_images` to `darknet\data` and run:

 ```bash
 ./darknet detector train data/obj.data cfg/yolo4-custom.cfg yolov4.conv.137 -map